sascha432/esp8266-kfc-fw/README.md

 ### KFCEventScheduler

-Platform indepentend timer, scheduler with prioritized queue, WiFi callbacks and loop functions with basic support for calculating load average
+Platform independent timer, scheduler with prioritized queue, WiFi callbacks and loop functions with basic support for calculating load average

 ### KFCResetDetector

 Detect crashes and offer safe mode by pressing reset button during boot, count number of resets for extended functionality (reset configuration, open public hotspot etc...)
-It also offers a RTC memory mananger to store data identified by an unqiue id and crc check
+It also offers a RTC memory manager to store data identified by an unique id and crc check

 ### KFCConfiguration

-Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically, export and import configuration as JSON
+Library to handle configurations stored in a NVS flash partition, read on demand to save memory, manage changes in structure automatically, export and import configuration as JSON

 ### KFCRestApi